Kadinata/raspi_web_server/README.md

 ## Installation & Setup

 * Prerequisites
-  * Make sure Node.js is installed on the Raspberry Pi
+  * Make sure Node.js and npm are installed on the Raspberry Pi

   ```bash
   # 1. Clone the repository